Vietnam.vn - Nền tảng quảng bá Việt Nam

 At the foot of Mang Ri mountain

-(Baoquangngai.vn)- Nestled in the middle of mountains and forests, Tra Ot village, Tra Tan commune (Tra Bong) has an extremely rugged terrain.
-Here is the T30 Medical Station (formerly known as Nuoc Rieng Medical Station) which has become a provincial historical and cultural relic.
-Overcoming the war, the people living at the foot of Ong Cay and Mang Ri mountains have united to rise up and build a new life that is increasingly developing.
+(Baoquangngai.vn) - Nestled amidst mountains and forests, Tra Ot village in Tra Tan commune (Tra Bong district) boasts an extremely rugged terrain.
+Here lies the T30 Medical Station (formerly the Nuoc Rieng Clinic), which has become a provincial-level historical and cultural relic.
+Overcoming the war, the people living at the foot of Ong Cay and Mang Ri mountains have united and strived to build a new, increasingly prosperous life.

 Báo Quảng NgãiBáo Quảng Ngãi03/05/2025